panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#8.md

 * Added new "where" clause to query function for geometry B data.
 * Removed unnecessary '_geomerty' from field_name string.
-* Removed all the depedancy related to nid and nid_arg from query functions of [postgis_views_handler_filter_geometry.inc](https://github.com/panwarnaveen9/View-Module-for-Cartaro-GSOC2014/blob/20964232f29365a6ff28f54c11b09244936f9eec/cartaro/profiles/cartaro/modules/contrib/postgis/views/postgis_views_handler_filter_geometry.inc)
+* Removed all the depedancy related to nid and nid_arg from "query" function in [postgis_views_handler_filter_geometry.inc](https://github.com/panwarnaveen9/View-Module-for-Cartaro-GSOC2014/blob/20964232f29365a6ff28f54c11b09244936f9eec/cartaro/profiles/cartaro/modules/contrib/postgis/views/postgis_views_handler_filter_geometry.inc)

 **Things to do next week**